liangsongtaohit/reedsolomon/README.md

 3. There are a tool(tools/gentables.go) for generator Primitive Polynomial and it's log table, exp table, multiply table, inverse table etc. We can get more info about how galois field work
-4. Use a "pipeline mode" for encoding concurrency, and physics cores number will be the pipeline number(it saves power, :D )
+4. Use a "pipeline mode" for encoding concurrency, and physics cores number will be the pipeline number(it's as fast as more goroutines, even faster.And it saves power too :D )
-5. 32768 bytes(it's the L1 data cache size of many kinds of CPU,small unit is more cache-friendly) will be the default concurrency unit, it improve performance greatly(especially if the data shard's size is large).
+5. 32768 bytes(it's the L1 data cache size of many kinds of CPU,small unit is more cache-friendly) will be the default concurrency unit, it improve performance greatly(especially when the data shard's size is large).
 6. Go1.7 have added some new instruction, and some are what we need here.
 The byte codes in asm files are changed to instructions now (unfortunately, I added some new byte codes)
 7. Delete inverse matrix cache part, it’s a statistical fact that only 2-3% shards need to be repaired.